shreyanmittal/Introduction-to-Java-Programming/pull_request_template.md

 ### New File Submissions:

 * [ ] Have you created a <Exercise Number>.java in ~/src/<Exersice Number>/?
-* [ ] Have you entered you name, enrolment number and exercise details in doc string>
+* [ ] Have you entered you name, enrolment number and exercise details in doc string?